atomicptr/ya.cpp/_includes/yacpp/naming-conventions.md

 Do not use filenames that already exist in /usr/include

 In general make your filenames very specific.
-For instance, use http\_server\_logs.hpp rather then logs.hpp.
+For instance, use http\_server\_logs.hpp rather than logs.hpp.
 A very common case is to have a pair of tiles called, e.g., entity\_manager.hpp and entitiy\_manager.cpp, defining a class called entitiy\_manager.

 ## Type Names